Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

 Conclusion:

-Mastering one’s oven is indispensable in order to have perfectly formed macaron shells, including a nice collar, uniform doneness, etc. This implies knowing how many baking sheets you can place in the oven at one time!
+Mastering one’s oven is indispensable in order to have perfectly formed macaroon shells, including a nice collar, uniform doneness, etc. This implies knowing how many baking sheets you can place in the oven at one time!
 Don’t give up, hang in there and you’ll get it eventually!

 Afterword: